 Since the rise of YouTube, more and more people are displaying their skills through video.
-This could be a monologue of the individual’s career history and skills, but as a warning, video CV’s have the potential to become tedious if the creator is not comfortable in front of the camera.
+This could be a monologue or something more creative.
+But, video CV’s do have the potential to become tedious if the creator is not comfortable in front of the camera.

 On the other hand, video is a great platform to demonstrate creativity and enthusiasm as well as technical production skills.

 Need inspiration?
-We have written a blog post that handily explains how you could use YouTube to find your dream job.
+We’ve written a blog post that handily explains how you could use YouTube to find your dream job.

-The merger of technology and CV’s has also allowed people to produce brilliant, interactive personal websites, blogs and portfolios to increase their chances of landing the dream job.
+The merger of technology and the CV has also allowed people to produce interactive websites, blogs and portfolios to increase their chances of landing the dream job.